 Riders services over 120 vehicles for our health-related partners.
 By keeping their vehicles on the road, we enable them to fulfil their life-saving work.

-Programme Director: Effiom Nyong Effiom
+Country director: Effiom Nyong Effiom

 Effiom is a trained pharmacist and change management specialist with first-hand experience of the health care challenge in Nigeria.
 His strong management team is leading the growth of our Nigerian programme since 2010.
 Alumnus of the Said Business School, Oxford, Effiom believes a sound business model is integral to achieving sustainable social change.